matcastellan/TVCG-Attention-Prediction/README.md

 When you are finished, hit Esc to go back to the main menu.
 You can then export the data by pressing “Export Answer CSV”, and choosing a directory, which will save the data as “answers.csv”.

 ## Working with Section IV Data
 Section IV data has a separate project and scenes for the Section IV experiments to facilitate reconstruction, given that certain models must be externally downloaded and re-added to the project due to copyright constraints.

-To begin:
+To run the Gaze Visualizer for the Section IV experiments:
 - Unzip sec_iv_project.zip.
 - Open the project using Unity Hub with Unity 2021.3.4f1.
 Hit Continue when prompted.
 - Import the following packages if they are not automatically imported: